Salmonella enterica subsp. enterica

 Salmonella enterica subsp. enterica is a subspecies of Salmonella enterica, the rod-shaped, flagellated, aerobic, Gram-negative bacterium.
-Many of the pathogenic serovars of the S. enterica species are in this subspecies, including that responsible for typhoid.
+Many of the pathogenic serovars of the S. enterica species are in this subspecies, including the one responsible for typhoid.

 Serovars

 Salmonella enterica subsp. enterica serovars are defined based on their somatic (O) and flagellar (H) antigens, with over 2,600 serovars in total; only about 50 of these serovars are common causes of infections in humans.
 Most of these serovars are found in the environment and survive in plants, water, and soil; many serovars have broad host ranges that allow them to colonize different species in mammals, birds, reptiles, amphibians, and insects.
 Zoonotic diseases, like Salmonella, spread between the environment and people.
+The most well-known S. enterica enterica serovar is Salmonella Typhi, which causes typhoid fever.
+Serotypes Paratyphi A, B, and C cause paratyphoid fever, a disease similar to but milder than typhoid.

 A number of techniques are currently used to differentiate between serotypes.
 These include looking for the presence or absence of antigens, phage typing, molecular fingerprinting and biotyping, where serovars are differentiated by which nutrients they are able to ferment.
 A possible factor in determining the host range of particular serovars is phage-mediated acquisition of a small number of genetic elements that enable infection of a particular host.
 It is further postulated that serovars which infect a narrow range of species have diverged from ancestors with a broad host range, and have since specialised and lost the ability to infect some hosts.